Peter Ijeh: Syrianska FC

 On 23 October Ijeh scored two goals in the game that took Syrianska to Allsvenskan for the first time ever.
 He finished the season with 17 goals.
 He also scored Syrianska FC's first Allsvenskan goal, after a mistake by the Gefle IF defence allowed him to roll the ball into an empty net.

 GAIS

 After two seasons in Syrianska, Ijeh left the club for Allsvenskan rivals GAIS where he took over the number nine shirt.

 Post-playing career

 Ijeh studied at Gothenburg University and the Swedish Football Federation (SvFF) and acquired a UEFA advanced licensed certificate.
 He is also a technical and tactical soccer coach.

 Ijeh took over Assyriska BK in November 2013 as a head coach.

 On 10 November 2020, it was announced that Ijeh would take over as manager for Division 2 club Vårgårda IK in Västergötland, Sweden.

 On 7 June 2022, the club announced that Ijeh would leave his post as manager.

 Personal life

 Ijeh is a member of the Norwegian Christian sports organization Kristen Idrettskontakt (KRIK).
+His daughter is Evelyn Ijeh, a professional soccer player with the National Women's Soccer League club North Carolina Courage.